 - In 2011, the Annals of Surgery published a study, which concluded that Pitbull attacks lead to more expensive hospital bills, higher risk of death, and higher morbidity rates compared to other breeds of dogs.

-Another study made in 2008 was released by the University of Pennsylvania.
-The research includes the use of 15,000 questionnaires given to thousands of dog owners.
-The study concluded that the most aggressive dog breed is not the pit bull, but rather the smaller ones.
+In 2008, a study was released by the University of Pennsylvania.
+The research included the use of 15,000 questionnaires given to thousands of dog owners.
+The study concluded that the most aggressive dog breed was not the pit bull, but rather the smaller ones.

-There’s no doubt: with conflicting data and findings, it is difficult to pinpoint the correct answer.
-However, there’s a more important factor that many studies fail to consider: the owner.
+Without a doubt, it is difficult to pinpoint the correct answer when there are conflicting studies.
+Interestingly, there’s a more important factor that many studies fail to consider: the pet parent.

-Here’s something that should interest you: a 2006 study conducted by the Journal of Interpersonal Violence found out that most aggressive dogs are owned by people who have criminal records for aggressive crimes, alcohol abuse, drugs, domestic violence, and illegal possession or irresponsible use of firearms.
+Consider that a 2006 study conducted by the Journal of Interpersonal Violence found that the most aggressive dogs were owned by people who had criminal records for aggressive crimes (alcohol abuse, drugs, domestic violence, and illegal possession or irresponsible use of firearms).

 Not only that but in 2009, the Journal of Forensic Sciences confirmed the findings.
-They also have arrived at a similar conclusion that the behavior of owners affects the level of aggressiveness of their dog.
+They also arrived at a similar conclusion that the behavior of owners affects the level of aggressiveness in their dog.

-Other people have also questioned the accuracy of studies and researches made against pit bulls.
-For one, a lot of people have difficulty in identifying a real pitbull from others.
-Moreover, aggression from smaller dogs is not reported consistently because they are not big enough to cause serious concerns.
-On the other hand, since pit bulls are relatively bigger, any aggression from them is more likely reported.
+Other people have also questioned the accuracy of studies made about Pitbulls.
+Aggression from smaller dogs is not reported consistently because they are not big enough to cause serious concerns.
+On the other hand, since Pitbulls are relatively bigger, any aggression from them is more likely to be reported.

-The answer is obviously, no. It is not right to make a blanket statement for a particular dog breed.
 We need to realize that every dog is an individual rather than a breed.
-Pitbulls are just like any other dogs.
-If they are trained and treated right, behavioral problems can significantly be avoided and that includes aggression.
-They can be as problematic as any dog breed, but they can also be as loving and caring at the same time.
+Pitbulls are just like any other dog.
+If they are trained and treated properly, behavioral problems can significantly be avoided and that includes aggression.